touchlab/Stately/Sample/README.md

 ### Setup

-The dependency for Stately is added in the [app/build.gradle](shared build.gradle) file
+The dependency for Stately is added in the [shared build.gradle](app/build.gradle) file

 ```